 Council will endeavour to provide work experience whenever possible, however this is not always possible due to the availability of resources and workplace health and safety requirements.

-- a secondary school student who is at least 14 years old
+- a secondary school student over the age of 14

 - a student undertaking a qualification with a registered training organisation.